Seed of Chucky: Plot

-Jennifer awakens the following morning, realizes that she is pregnant, and claims Redman is responsible.
-Redman denies this and reveals that he previously had a vasectomy, leaving Jennifer confused.
-He also tells Jennifer that, in light of her pregnancy, she is fired from his film.
-Tiffany eviscerates Redman in anger, which Glen witnesses.
-The next day, Jennifer wakes up to find herself with a full pregnant belly, a consequence of the voodoo magic.
-Chucky captures Jennifer and her chauffeur Stan to take Redman's place.
-Jennifer's assistant Joan tries to help her, but she is killed by Glen's murderous twin sister, Glenda, whose soul shares Glen's body and has taken over.
-Tiffany smacks Glenda to bring back Glen, who is horrified at what has happened.
+Jennifer awakens and senses that she is pregnant, believing Redman is responsible.
+Redman explains this is impossible as he previously had a vasectomy.
+He fires Jennifer from his film, dismissing pregnant women as not attractive enough for his vision.

+Tiffany guts Redman in anger over his misogyny, which Glen/Glenda witnesses.

+The next day, Jennifer wakes up to find herself with a full pregnant stomach, a consequence of the voodoo magic.
+Chucky captures Jennifer and her lovelorn chauffeur Stan to take Redman's place.
+Jennifer's assistant Joan tries to help but she is killed by Glen/Glenda, revealing that Glen and Glenda are two separate souls in the same body; Glen is a pacifist, while Glenda is a psychopath.

-Jennifer gives birth to twins, a boy and a girl, and Tiffany realizes that both Glen and Glenda can inhabit the two children.
-Chucky, amidst Jennifer screaming for help along with the crying babies and Tiffany screaming at him to initiate the ritual before the police arrive, has a sensory overload and stops chanting the spell.
-He has an epiphany: Chucky has finally accepted his circumstances as a living doll and no longer wishes to become human.
-Disgusted, Tiffany rejects Chucky and decides to take Glen with her.
-Enraged, Chucky throws a knife at Jennifer to stop Tiffany from leaving him, but Stan jumps in the way to save her.
-The police arrive, forcing the dolls to flee.
+Jennifer birthes twins, a boy and a girl, and Tiffany realizes that both Glen and Glenda can inhabit the two children.
+However, the chaos causes Chucky to have an epiphany: he has finally accepted his life as a living doll and no longer wishes to become human.
+Disgusted, Tiffany rejects Chucky and decides to leave him.
+Enraged, Chucky throws a knife at Jennifer to stop Tiffany from leaving him but Stan jumps in the way, sacrificing himself to save her.
+The police arrive, forcing three dolls to flee.

 Jennifer is rushed to the hospital.
-Tiffany drugs Jennifer and begins to possess her, but Chucky breaks in and kills Tiffany with an axe.
-Devastated, Glen snaps and attacks Chucky, striking him with the axe.
-Chucky assumes it's Glenda again, but Glen reveals it is actually him, finally able to kill in revenge for his mother's death.
-Glen shouts at his father, asking if he is finally proud of him, as he dismembers Chucky, who praises Glen for his actions, before being decapitated.
-Realizing what he has done, Glen suffers an emotional breakdown as Jennifer comforts him.
+Tiffany drugs Jennifer and begins to possess her but Chucky breaks in and kills Tiffany with an axe.
+Devastated, Glen/Glenda snaps and attacks Chucky, striking him with the axe.
+Chucky assumes it's Glenda, but Glen reveals it is actually him and not his murderous twin.
+Glen dismembers Chucky, who praises Glen for his actions before being decapitated.
+Realizing what he has done, Glen breaks down in tears as Jennifer comforts him.

-Five years later, at a birthday party for Jennifer's children, a nanny quits her job because Jennifer's daughter Glenda scares her.
-Jennifer beats her to death with the Tiffany doll body, revealing that Tiffany was successful in transferring her soul into Jennifer's body.
-Meanwhile, Glen opens a birthday present to see Chucky's severed arm, which springs up to grab him.
+Five years later, Jennifer is raising Glen and Glenda, who transferred their souls into the bodies of her two children.
+During a birthday party for the twins, a nanny quits because Glenda scares her.
+Jennifer beats her to death in a rage, revealing that Tiffany had successfully transferred her soul into Jennifer's body.
+Meanwhile, Glen opens a birthday present to find Chucky's severed arm, which springs up and grabs him.